-Traffic safety is a significant concern in crowded cities that harms residents [32].
+Traffic safety is a significant concern in crowded cities that harms residents [26].
 In this regard, IoT can be more proactive in detecting human errors and reducing traffic accidents.
 In the literature, for example, particular research gives valuable insights into allowing smart mobility systems.
-In [33], an IoT-based system was created by combining internet platforms and low-cost antenna technologies.
-The suggested research in [34] demonstrates the viability of monitoring road safety using developments in IoT.
+In [27], an IoT-based system was created by combining internet platforms and low-cost antenna technologies.
+The suggested research in [28] demonstrates the viability of monitoring road safety using developments in IoT.
 It offers a low-cost IoT framework for assessing the safety of a road network.
-In addition, Ref.
-[35] presents an overview of the key IoT technologies suggested for smart mobility in smart city scenarios.
+In addition, [29] presents an overview of the key IoT technologies suggested for smart mobility in smart city scenarios.

-Furthermore, IoT-based solutions must be employed for various applications and modes of transportation, such as smart traffic, parking, and mobility, to create safer and cleaner streets.
-For instance, in [36], an intelligent transportation system was designed to recognize, locate, track, and monitor buses through exchanging information and communication.
-This system is based on the IoT, radio frequency identification (RFID), general packet radio services (GPRSs), geographic information system (GIS), and global positioning system (GPS), among other technologies.
-Another project that is mentioned in [37] aims to construct a prototype for intelligent transportation that makes use of a GPS, near field communication (NFC), and temperature and humidity sensors to monitor automobiles and commuter information and the atmosphere inside buses.
-The [38] research suggests a real-time traffic-monitoring system to solve the issues associated with traffic management and monitoring.
-The study used the information gathered from real-time traffic monitoring to determine roadway problems.
-In addition, Ref.
-[39] creates an intelligent transportation system application that uses internet-of-things platforms, Intel Edison, and Raspberry Pi.
-It has been proposed that information on traffic conditions may be distributed via standard instant messaging services, such as WhatsApp.
+Furthermore, IoT-based solutions must be employed for various applications and modes of transportation, such as smart traffic, parking, and mobility, in order to create safer and cleaner streets.
+For instance, in [30] an intelligent transportation system has been designed to recognize, locate, track, and monitor buses through exchanging information and communication.
+This system is based on the Internet of Things (IoT), radio frequency identification (RFID), General Packet Radio Services (GPRS), Geographic Information System (GIS), and Global Positioning System (GPS), among other technologies.
+Another project that is mentioned in [31] aims to construct a prototype for intelligent transportation that makes use of a global positioning system (GPS), near field communication (NFC), and temperature and humidity sensors to monitor automobiles and commuter information and the atmosphere inside buses.
+[32] Suggests a real-time traffic monitoring system as a solution to the issues associated with traffic management and monitoring.
+To determine roadway problems, the study used the information gathered from real-time traffic monitoring.
+[33] Create an intelligent transportation system application that uses Internet of Things platforms, Intel Edison, and Raspberry Pi.
+It has been proposed that information on traffic conditions may be distributed via standard instant messaging services like WhatsApp.

-As the above research indicates, selecting IoT technology is critical for creating smart mobility systems [40,41].
+As the above research works indicate, selecting IoT technology is critical for creating smart mobility systems [34], [35].
 However, the security provided by IoT devices is not guaranteed.
-The devices have the propensity to have little computing power, and their hardware restrictions prevent them from having built-in security mechanisms.
-This makes the devices susceptible to vulnerabilities [42-44].
+The devices have a propensity to have little computing power, and their hardware restrictions prevent them from having built-in security mechanisms.
+This makes the devices susceptible to vulnerabilities [36]-[38].
 The IoT devices in a smart city's ecosystem control critical transportation infrastructures, so they need strict secure guarantees.
-In this point of view, a "Cybersecurity via Determinism" paradigm for the next-generation "Industrial and Tactile Deterministic IoT" is presented in this study [45].
+In this point of view, a 'Cybersecurity via Determinism' paradigm for the next-generation 'Industrial and Tactile Deterministic IoT' is presented in this study [39].
 Specifically, in layer 3, there is a new addition of a forwarding sub-layer called deterministic packet switches (D-switches), which are straightforward and safe.
-This sub-layer supports many deterministic software-defined wide area networks (SD-WANs) in addition to three new tools that may be used to improve online safety: access control, rate control, and isolation control.
-A software-defined networking (SDN) control plane will set up each D-switch with several deterministic schedules to support D-flows.
-The control plane of a SDN can insert millions of deterministic virtual private networks (Dvpns) into layer 3.
+This sub-layer supports many deterministic Software-Defined Wide Area Networks (SD-WANs), in addition to three new tools that may be used to improve online safety: access control, rate control, and isolation control.
+To support D-flows, a Software-Defined Networking (SDN) control plane will set up each D-switch (also known as an FPGA) with several deterministic schedules.
+The control plane of a software-defined network (SDN) can insert millions of deterministic virtual private networks (DVPNs) into layer 3.
 This paradigm has a number of advantages, including the following: